witchayut-k/ft-frontend-challenge/README.md

 ## Submission
 - Fork this repository, make a pull request to this repo. when you're done an assignment.
 - Ensure the code follows best practices and includes comprehensive unit tests.
+- Ensure that the project can be run successfully with the provided instructions or setup.
+We should be able to execute and test your code without any issues.
+- Focus on demonstrating your programming skills rather than aiming for a perfect solution.
+We are more interested in your approach, thought process, and coding practices.